Derby and District Astronomical Society

 Both members and non-members alike are welcome to attend the regular monthly observing sessions at our Flamsteed Observatory north of Brailsford.
 All are welcome to bring along their own telescopes to these sessions.
 For more details please email our .
 Members may use the observatory at anytime subject to some instruction in the use of the telescope in the dome and a one off £5 fee for a key.
 For more information on instruction and obtaining a key please ask for Mike Dumelow at any of our meetings.
 Members may also use the field in which the observatory sits at anytime to bring along their own telescopes for observing.
 There is a donations box for observing sessions held at our Flamsteed Observatory.
 We suggest £1 per head for visitors.
 Any contributions are gratefully accepted but are purely voluntary!

 The Society occasionally holds group visits to places of astronomical or space interest in the UK, to which members and their families are invited.
-Past visits include The Old Royal Observatory in Greenwich, the Planetary and Space Sciences Research labs at the Open University, the dark matter research labs down Boulby Mine in Yorkshire, Jodrell Bank and the Mullard Radio Astronomy Observatory.
+Past visits include the Observatory & Science Centre at Herstmonceux, The Old Royal Observatory in Greenwich, the Planetary and Space Sciences Research labs at the Open University, the dark matter research labs down Boulby Mine in Yorkshire, Jodrell Bank and the Mullard Radio Astronomy Observatory.
 These are usually day trips either by coach or sharing cars.

 All proceeds go into maintaining our programme of outside speakers, and pay for room and observatory site rent.